 Boone police conducted a six-month criminal investigation and presented findings to the local district attorney's office in December.

 "It's a very voluminous record," Springer said.
 In the end, "the DA's office decided to submit to the grand jury one name."

 The charges, which could carry prison sentences of up to almost seven years, come in a case which also featured lapses by government officials.

-The newspaper reported that fire officials did not test the Best Western Plus Blue Ridge Plaza for carbon monoxide after the deaths of 73-year-old Daryle Jenkins and 72-year-old Shirley Mae Jenkins of Longview, Wash., In April.
+Fire officials failed to test the motel room, located above the heater, for carbon monoxide after the April deaths of 73-year-old Daryle Jenkins and 72-year-old Shirley Mae Jenkins of Longview, Wash.

-Eleven-year-old Jeffrey Williams of Rock Hill, S.C., was found dead in the same room on June 8.
+Jeffrey Williams was found dead in the same room on June 8.

-(Copyright 2013 The Associated Press.
+(Copyright 2014 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)